Mindful Masturbation Rewires Your Brain For Better Sex

 Incorporating Mindfulness Into Your Current Self-Pleasure Routine

-This can take a little bit of mental work, so if you’re new to mindfulness or masturbation it may not be the easiest way to go about things.
-However, body scan meditations and breathwork exercises tend to be the easiest ones to incorporate.
+Body scan meditations and breathwork exercises tend to be the easiest ones to incorporate into an existing masturbation practice.
 Try practicing these without erotic touch first.
 As you get better at quieting your mind and tuning in, you can incorporate self-touch on your own terms.

-As always, if you need one-on-one help or advice, you can always schedule a private session with me.
+As always, if you need one-on-one help or advice, you can always schedule a free discovery call with me.
 I’d be happy to help you along your self-pleasure journey.